 The reality is that every generation brings something new to the workplace, and although the pace of change is quickening in human capital just as it is in technology, there is much to be said about learning from the bottom up.

-CIO UK has spoken to several leading CIOs about the positive impact young people have on their teams.
-Here are some of their key learnings in terms of how to embrace millennials in IT and digital
+Here are some of their key learnings in terms of how to embrace millennials in IT and digital.

-Greg Morley is the CIO of United Living, a large construction company with five regional offices throughout the UK.
-His team comprises people of a range of ages, and consists of two previously separate teams brought together by the merger of two companies.
-Morley is hugely positive about working with young people, but believes that to engage them fully you have to give them the opportunity to be heard by involving them in projects that affect the wider business.
+Greg Morley, CIO of United Living is hugely positive about working with young people but believes that to engage them fully you have to give them the opportunity to be heard by involving them in projects that affect the wider business.

 Technology businesses and IT departments should consider in-house training to its younger employees, as it can help retain IT talent and even secure a better performance in their day-to-day tasks.